google/pinject/README.rst

 Installation
 ============

-The easiest way is to install it from PyPI:
+The easiest way to install Pinject is to get the latest released version from
+PyPI:

 .. code-block::